This site sponsored by

 What the Anglo-Saxons did for Barrowby

-Despite the Roman army being recalled early in the fifth century, farming almost certainly continued.
-But there would have been any number of 'war bands' demanding protection money or simply raiding for livestock.
+Despite the Roman army being recalled early in the fifth century and the towns and cities quickly becoming near-derelict, many rural settlements continued.
+But any number of 'war bands' demanding protection money or simply raiding for livestock would have made life difficult.
 It took a century or two for life to settle down.

-Farming began to be transformed during the eighth century, thanks in large part to the re-introduction of the heavy plough (with an iron mouldboard) typically pulled by eight oxen.
+Alfred re-introduced the Roman-style heavy plough with an iron mouldboard, typically pulled by eight oxen.
 Because these oxen needed to be in 'peak fitness' around February (when natural pasture was poor) then both haymaking and wood pasture were essential (Williamson 2003; McKerracher 2018).
+By the tenth century farming in many parts of England had been transformed and arable land was far more productive than it had been since the Roman era.

-Barrowby was well-situated to have ample amounts of hay from the low-lying land near the Old Beck and, on the steep slopes, woodland pasture.
-This is quite typical as detailed analysis of the first nucleated villages (replacing earlier scattered farmsteads) reveals that the older of these settlements – from around the ninth century – are situated at the junction of two or more distinct types of geology.
+Barrowby was well-situated to take full advantage.
+The low-lying land near the Old Beck would have produced hay and the steep slopes would have provided woodland pasture.
+This is quite typical as detailed analysis of the first nucleated villages in England (replacing earlier scattered farmsteads) reveals that the older of these settlements – from around the ninth century – are situated at the junction of two or more distinct types of geology.

-The significant developments with arable farming supported a bigger population.
-And more people means more fibres are required for clothing.
+The significant developments with arable farming allowed for population growth.
+And more people meant more fibres were required for clothing.
 Wool was perhaps always the most important.
 But flax, hemp and nettles were all grown on an 'industrial' scale to be processed into fibre.
 Once again Barrowby had the right environments for sheep (on the hill slopes) and fibre-producing plants (which require light, sandy soils).

 There was a slight downside.
 The parts of Barrowby parish near the Old Beck would have been at greater risk of flooding during the Anglo-Saxon era than they are now, simply because the climate was wetter – and warmer – than it is now.
 However 'wetland' environments produce reeds for thatch and many natural food resources so they were also valuable assets.
 By the eleventh century the climate was getting dryer and cooler, and these changes increased during the medieval era.
 In recent centuries artificial drainage has allowed most former wetland to be used for arable.